-- 3. Clamp the flitches against the side supports.
+- 1. Raise the side supports to 1⁄2 the height of the flitches, or the boards that need to be edged. - 2.
+Stack the flitches on edge against the side supports. - 3.
+Clamp the flitches against the side supports.
 (Wider flitches should be placed to the clamp side.
 When they are edged, flip them over to edge the second side without disturbing the other flitches or without having to pull them from the middle of the stack.) - 4.
 Adjust the blade height to edge a few of the widest boards. - 5.
 Loosen the clamp and turn the edged boards over to edge the other side. - 6.
 Repeat steps 2-4. - 7.
 Loosen the clamp and remove the boards that have good clean edges on both sides.
 Clamp the remaining flitches and repeat steps 2-5.

-2.15 Blade Height Scale
+3.13 Blade Height Scale

-See Figure 2-17.
+See Figure 3-15.
 The blade height scale is attached to the cutting head frame.
 It includes: